 If you are applying to the BS Biomedical Sciences: Health Sciences submajor from another institution or major outside of the College of Health Sciences, your advisor will be:

 You can also contact your advisor in your student center in PAWS .

 When should I meet with my advisor?

-Students are encouraged to meet with their advisor at least once per semester to ensure timely progress to graduation.
+You are encouraged to meet with your advisor at least once per semester to ensure timely progress to graduation.

 - Enrolling for spring semester?